Data Versioning With DynamoDB – NoSQL, Part 5

-In Part 1, we introduced you to NoSQL, spoke about the CAP theorem and certain assumptions that need to be made while designing NoSQL data stores.
+In our previous post, DynamoDB: An Inside Look Into NoSQL, we introduced you to NoSQL, spoke about the CAP theorem and certain assumptions that need to be made while designing NoSQL data stores.
 Let’s dive deeper!

 Traditional commercial systems and applications perform data replication in a synchronized manner.
 The advantage of this approach is that data is always consistent.
-But the down side is that the system itself might not be available (CAP theorem).
-To put it simple: the data is unavailable until it is absolutely certain that it is replicated across all nodes correctly.
+But the downside is that the system itself might not be available (CAP theorem).
+To put it simply: the data is unavailable until it is absolutely certain that it is replicated across all nodes correctly.

 Deciding when to perform the conflict resolution is a primary design consideration.
 We can perform it during the